A new report shows that one of the biggest breaks in Trump’s tax law will go to the richest Americans

 - 7.9 million of the roughly 133 million tax filers making $100,000 or less will receive $3 billion, or 7.5%, of the total benefit from the pass-through deduction in 2018.

-Republicans have argued that pass-through business owners will take tax savings and reinvest in their companies, saying it will lead to job growth and possibly a macroeconomic boost.
+Republicans have argued that pass-through-business owners will take tax savings and reinvest in their companies, saying it will lead to job growth and possibly a macroeconomic boost.